 Why it matters:

 Regulatory burdens continue to constrain firms doing business in many developing countries.
 Our work helps to ensure that business environments provide companies with a predictable, transparent, simple, and inexpensive way to anticipate and comply with regulation.
-In this way, governments can open markets to competition, strengthen the competitiveness of firms in the international marketplace, increase investment, reduce corruption, safeguard pubic goods, and save scarce public resources.
-While the IC unit’s Indicator-Based Reform work focuses on regulatory improvements relating to Doing Business, the Business Environment work covers a broader range of reforms impacting the ability of the private sector to operation efficiently.
+In this way, governments can open markets to competition, strengthen the competitiveness of firms in the international marketplace, increase investment, reduce corruption, safeguard public goods, and save scarce public resources.
+While the IC unit’s Indicator-Based Reform work focuses on regulatory improvements relating to Doing Business, the Business Environment work covers a broader range of reforms impacting the ability of the private sector to operate efficiently.
 These proven benefits explain why programs to reform the business environment and create optimal operating conditions is in such high demand among developing countries.

 - Business entry reforms: Fragmented, incomplete, and inaccessible business registries and complex business entry procedures pose significant barriers to business entry.
 Reforms remove unnecessary constraints and help governments capture needed data.

 - Business licensing and inspections reform: Licensing costs can represent a significant burden for businesses, especially when governments use licensing to generate revenue rather than secure public goods.
 Reforms ensure licensing is limited to high-risk activities affecting public safety, environment, and health.

 - Construction permitting reform: Construction permitting continues to place complex procedural hurdles in the way of business growth.
 In addition to raising compliance costs, such rules can have the unintended consequence of encouraging construction without permits.
 In most developing countries, between 60 and 80 percent of buildings lack controls.
 Construction regulation and permit reforms simplify procedures, leading to greater compliance.